 Workflows: overview

-A workflow is a chain of actions that are configured to execute tasks.
+A Workflow consists of a sequence of actions configured to execute specific tasks.

-A common example of workflow implementation is the provisioning/deprovisioning process.
-The diagram above illustrates a workflow designed for user onboarding.
-This multi-step process involves a series of tasks, which are:
+A common implementation is the user provisioning and deprovisioning process.
+The diagram above presents a Workflow for user onboarding.
+Typical steps in this Workflow are:

-• Owner/Operator approval: ensures the subsequent steps are executed only if the operator receiving this notification approves it.
-If so configured, the workflow owner can also approve the action.
+• Owner/Operator approval: ensures the subsequent steps are executed only if the operator receiving the notification approves it.
+If so configured, the Workflow owner can also approve the action.

 • Create OnCloud User: creates a new user in the Cloud based on the variables entered in the input tab.